-+10% in 2020 vs 2019: Increase of activities using incinerators (~15%).
++10%: Increase of activities using incinerators (~15%).
 Efficiency increase of 5% by installing heat exchangers on incinerators and using recovered heat to heat buildings.

 Group CSR approach.
 Action plan based on energy assessment at our 14 industrial sites.
 Gas consumption action plan to focus on heat recovery and insulation of processes and buildings.